jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 Note that we convert the int value of `repo.stargazers_count` to a string using the `string_of_int` function, before concatenating it with the string `" stars"` with the `^` string concatenation operator.

 In JS React we define a `render` method on a class, and inside it we can access `this.props`, which is an instance property of the component class instance.
-In Reason React we recieve the props as labeled arguments to `make` (the weird `::` syntax signified labeled arguments), and `render` is just a function defined inside `make`, and returned as part of the record returned from `make`.
+In Reason React we receive the props as labeled arguments to `make` (the weird `::` syntax signified labeled arguments), and `render` is just a function defined inside `make`, and returned as part of the record returned from `make`.

 ### A stateful React component